xhawk18/await_once/readme.md

 ```

 * name - a custom defined unique name.

-* func - a async or sync function.
+* func - an async or sync function.

 # Usage